How Much Does Roof Leak Repair Cost

 Flashing is the metal strip that seals the joints between different parts of your roof, and it's an essential part of keeping your roof watertight.
-If your flashing is damaged or missing, it can allow water to seep in and cause leaks.
+If your roof flashing is damaged or missing, it can allow water to seep in and cause leaks.
 Flashing damage is often caused by severe weather, but it can also be due to age or improper installation.
 The cost to repair flashing will depend on the extent of the damage but will usually fall between $200 and $500 for total flashing repair, with much lower prices for small sections.

 Your gutters play an important role in protecting your home from extensive water damage by channeling water away from your roof and foundation.
 If your gutters are clogged, it can cause water to back up and seep under your shingles, leading to leaks.
 Clogged gutters can also develop leaks over time, which can allow water to drip down the side of your house and cause extensive damage.
 The cost of gutter repair depends on a few factors, including the materials used and the extent of the damage, but usually ranges between $200 and $500 including labor and materials.